View Count: 5825

 Each and every time I speak with these associates, I find they are in positions because of family members and are extremely resentful of the family members for whatever reason.
 They have lots of negative things to say about them and desperately want new jobs with the same salaries and levels of responsibility.
-Not once in my career do I think I have seen one of this class of associates who was qualified for a job even remotely as good as the one he/she was in at the time.
-Nevertheless, these associates always resent and, in most instances, hate the family member who got them the jobs they were unqualified for to begin with.
-Moreover, these associates refuse to go a less-prestigious firm or job.
-Most often, in fact, they believe they should be working for even better organizations.
+Not once in my career do I think I have seen one of this class of associates who was qualified for a job even remotely as good as the one he/she was in.
+These associates always resent and, in most instances, hate the family member who got them the jobs they were unqualified for to begin with.
+These associates refuse to go to a less-prestigious firm or job.
+Most often, in fact, they believe they should work for even better organizations.

 If you accept a job through a friend or family member, watch out.
 More important, watch yourself.
-In the end, you will likely be your own downfall.
-It’s your friend or family member’s act of kindness that will ultimately unbalance your friendship.
+In the end, you will probably be your own downfall.
+It’s your friend’s or family member’s act of kindness that will ultimately unbalance your friendship.

-The typical pattern that happens when someone is hired by a friend or family member is as follows.
-First, the people hired are grateful for being hired, but generally want to feel as if they deserve their good fortunes.
-Accordingly, the friends or family members hired will look for all sorts of justifications to show the world and demonstrate to themselves that they deserve their good fortunes.
+The typical pattern that happens when someone is hired by a friend, or family member is as follows.
+First, the people hired are grateful for being hired, but want to feel as if they deserve their good fortunes.
+The friends or family members hired will look for many justifications to show the world and show to themselves that they deserve their good fortunes.

-Another response may be for the hired person to begin comparing themselves to others inside the same organization and believe they are more intelligent than all of these other people.
+Another response may be for the hired person to compare themselves to others inside the same organization and believe they are more intelligent than all of these other people.
 Therefore, the hired friends or family members justify their positions by often unjustly attacking their fellow employees.

-Whoever you work for likely cares more about (1) getting the job done and (2) doing the job as well as it can be done than having friendly feelings flowing between the two of you.
+Whoever you work for likely cares more about (1) getting the job done and (2) doing the job as well as they can do it than having friendly feelings flowing between the two of you.
 Your status as a friend or relative of someone doesn’t mean you’re automatically the one who can best do the job.
-If you cannot do the job in the best manner, more resentment is going to arise when your friend or family member asks another person to help with a given task.
+If you cannot do the job in the best manner, more resentment is going to arise when your friend or family member asks another person to help with a task.

-One of the more brilliant statesmen of the 19th century, Napoleon’s Foreign Minister Talleyrand, decided that his boss was leading France to ruin.
+One of the more brilliant state leaders of the 19th century, Napoleon’s Foreign Minister Talleyrand, decided that his boss was leading France to ruin.
 Talleyrand therefore decided that he needed to take down Napoleon.
-Obviously, the task of overthrowing Napoleon wouldn’t be a small one.
-In order to carry it out, Talleyrand desperately needed to enlist the assistance of someone he could trust.
+Obviously, overthrowing Napoleon wouldn’t be a small one.
+In order to carry it out, Talleyrand desperately needed to enlist the help of someone he could trust.
 Instead of turning to a friend for help, Talleyrand turned to his worst enemy, Fouche’, the head of the Secret Police.

 Fouche’ had even tried to have Talleyrand assassinated.
 The brilliance of Talleyrand’s choice was that it provided Fouche’ with the opportunity to reconcile with Talleyrand on an emotional level.
 In addition, there was nothing Fouche’ would expect from Talleyrand, and quite the contrary, Fouche’ would work hard to prove that he was worthy of Talleyrand’s picking him for the task.
 When people have something to prove, they will work harder than those who do not.
 Compare this to what could have occurred if Talleyrand simply went to a friend for help.

 Talleyrand chose Fouche’ because he knew that their relationship would be based entirely on their mutual self-interest in removing Napoleon and not poisoned by personal feelings.
-While their effort to topple Napoleon ultimately failed, they were able to generate much interest in the cause and had a good relationship going forward.
+While their effort to topple Napoleon ultimately failed, they could generate much interest in the cause and had a good relationship from now on.

 Similarly, it is important to realize that getting a job and working in a job on equal ground and in an atmosphere of mutual self-interest is crucial.
-Personal feelings obscure the fact that there is work that needs to be done in an efficient manner.
+Personal feelings obscure the fact that there is work that needs to be done efficiently.
 In a work environment where everyone is evaluated and judged on merit, more productivity and honesty on all sides can only ensure good business.

 It’s natural when looking for a job to contact the people you know to see if they can help you with your job search.
 In fact, I would guess that most job seekers early in their careers contact a family member, a personal friend, or an acquaintance when seeking a new job.
-Most associates and partners I have worked with as a recruiter (who have contacted me for assistance) have been clear with me that before contacting a recruiter, they contacted a friend, an acquaintance, or another person they were connected with in some social manner to see if he could help with a job search.
-Moreover, most employees have, at some point in time, told a friend that they would try to assist them with getting a job at their place of work.
+Most associates and partners I have worked with as a recruiter (who have contacted me for help) have been clear with me that before contacting a recruiter, they contacted a friend, an acquaintance, or another person they were connected with in some social manner to see if he could help with a job search.
+Most employees have, in time, told a friend that they would try to assist them with getting a job at their place of work.